 - Your credit rating could be at risk if you miss payments

-- Potentially there may be lock-in or early repayment penalties
+- There may be early repayment charges

 What to look out for with a £10,000 loan

 There are a number of things you should consider when you’re taking out a £10,000 loan, these include:

 Fixed rate vs. variable - With variable interest rates, your monthly repayments will go up and down as the interest rate fluctuates.
 In contrast, with a fixed-rate loan, the rate of interest you pay will stay the same.
 This can help you to budget

 Loan term - The length of the period over which you choose to repay the loan will affect how much you end up paying back.
 When you borrow money over a longer period of time, you’ll pay less each month, but you’ll pay more in interest over the full term of the loan